 During the third week of the LIT program, participants will be placed in a support role at camp and be able to put into practice what they have been learning.
 If the LIT participant is unable to complete their placement week in the week following the in-course portion, alternative dates may be arranged.

-After a successful placement week, most LITs are encouraged and invited to volunteer at camp after their placement week.
+After a successful placement week, most LITs are encouraged and invited to volunteer at camp.

 Because space is limited in this camp, LIT’s must complete an additional application and be accepted into this program.
 Here is the link to our online application.